petru-braha/RR-application/docs/brainstorm.md

+### to do now

+- video presentation
+- raport: change remote-mypc, TDD, limitations (introduction), scenarios in conclusions

 ### to do when paid

-0. code review
+- code review
-0. raport: change remote-mypc, TDD, limitations (introduction), scenarios in conclusions
-0. code: random generation constexpr, conc_serv, mutex
+- code: random generation constexpr, conc_serv, mutex

 ### definitions